This article was updated in July 2023.

 The electricity bill will likely be one of your highest monthly utility expenses.
-On average, the typical American uses 41% of their home’s total energy on space heating and cooling, and 35% on appliances, electronics and lighting.
+On average, the typical apartment-dwelling American uses 38% of their home’s total energy on space heating and cooling, and 30% on water heating, while the rest goes on to appliances, electronics and lighting.
 Your apartment electricity bill will also be higher or lower depending on the number of people in your household; the state you live in; the number of appliances and electronics using electricity; and the size of your apartment.

 Notably, some states record higher average electricity consumption, which then leads to a higher average electricity bill.
-At the upper end of the spectrum is Hawaii with an average electric bill of $160.
-It’s followed by Alabama with $148 and Connecticut with $146.
-At the opposite end, the Colorado average is $82, whereas New Mexico’s is $80 and Utah sees an average electric bill of $73.
+At the upper end of the spectrum is Connecticut with an average electric bill of $246.
+It’s followed by Hawaii with $229 and New Hampshire with $195.
+At the opposite end, the Colorado average is $95, whereas New Mexico’s is $89.
+Utah sees the lowest average electric bill of $84.

 The number of rooms in your apartment will have a significant influence on your utility bills, as well.
-For example, the average electric bill for one-bedroom apartments is roughly $94 per month if you live alone, but it could go up by $75 (in total) or more if you live with roommates in a three-bedroom apartment.
-To that end, if your roommates leave on their computers for 10 hours a day every day or love blasting the A/C, your total electric bill could be $60 more.
+For example, the average electric bill for one-bedroom apartments is roughly $111 per month if you live alone, but it could go up by $56 or more if you live with roommates in a three-bedroom apartment.
+Consider this: if your roommates leave on their computers for 10 hours a day every day or love blasting the A/C, your total electric bill could reach $198.
 Therefore, if you have roommates, consider using apps to help you split the bills — an easy way to save money.

 Tips for Saving Money on Your Electricity Bill